-- 2. The SFWMD Governing Board adopted an Interim Plan for Lower East Coast Water Supply in March of 1998.
-The Interim Plan included recommendations for water supply and water resource development projects to help meet the needs of the region through 2010.
-The Interim Plan also lays out a map to develop a 20 year water supply plan for the region.
-This plan, known as the LEC 2020 Plan, and the CERP were carefully coordinated by the SFWMD and the Army Corps of Engineers to ensure integration of water resource planning for the region. - 3.
-Other related programs are: the Water Preserve Areas (WPA's) Feasibility Study, which is exploring concepts to capture and store excess surface waters that are normally released to tide via the C&SF Project canal system by back pumping these surface waters to the WPA's; the Comprehensive Water Management Plan for Northern Palm Beach County, which would capture water from the southern L-8 Basin, provide water quality treatment, and route water to the West Palm Beach Water Catchment Area the Loxahatchee Slough and the NW Fork of the Loxahatchee River, when needed; and the Integrated Water Resources Strategy for Southeastern Palm Beach County, which includes improving existing flood control and water supply services for the urban and agricultural areas, water supply augmentation through the use of alternative water technologies, and coordination with regional ecosystem enhancement and land use planning efforts.
+- 2. The SFWMD Governing Board adopted the updated 2018 Lower East Coast (LEC) Water Supply Plan, which includes recommendations for water supply and water resource development projects to help meet the needs of the region through 2040.
+The Updated Plan also lays out a map to develop a 20-year water supply plan for the region. - Other related programs are: the Water Preserve Areas (WPA's) Feasibility Study, which is exploring concepts to capture and store excess surface waters that are normally released to tide via the C&SF Project canal system by back pumping these surface waters to the WPA's; the Comprehensive Water Management Plan for Northern Palm Beach County, which would capture water from the southern L-8 Basin, provide water quality treatment, and route water to the West Palm Beach Water Catchment Area the Loxahatchee Slough and the NW Fork of the Loxahatchee River, when needed; and the Integrated Water Resources Strategy for Southeastern Palm Beach County, which includes improving existing flood control and water supply services for the urban and agricultural areas, water supply augmentation through the use of alternative water technologies, and coordination with regional ecosystem enhancement and land use planning efforts.